klipfel/tracker-v1/README.md

 The interpreter of the `opencv_py_env` is then specified in the first line of the `tracker.py` file.

 * In the `tracker.py` change the first line specifying the interpreter of the `opencv_py_env`: you need to replace `arnaud` by your username.
 * Place the code inside the folder `remote` into the ROS package `remote_tracker`.
-Make sure that the codes are set to executable.
+Make sure that the python codes are set to executable.

 ### Robot